West Bromwich West (UK Parliament constituency)

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished at the 2024 general election, with most of the seat becoming part of the new Tipton and Wednesbury constituency, with the Oldbury and Tividale wards being transferred to the revived West Bromwich constituency, which is largely the successor to the abolished West Bromwich East.

+In exchange the Friar Park and Hateley Heath wards from West Bromwich East, and the Coseley East ward from Wolverhampton South East, were transferred to the new Tipton and Wednesbury.

 Constituency profile

 Wednesbury and Tipton are economic centres and historic towns with considerable suburbs, although overshadowed in the service sector by nearby Birmingham.
-Since the recessions of the 1970s and early 1980s, West Bromwich West has suffered from an acute, stubbornly great minority of unemployment, and as a result of the Great Recession of 2008, unemployment peaked at 14.3%.
-Only Birmingham, Ladywood nearby had higher unemployment rates in all of Britain.
+Since the early recessions of the 1970s and early 1980s, West Bromwich West has suffered from an acute, persistently high levels of unemployment.
+During the Great Recession of 2008, unemployment peaked at 14.3%—only the nearby constituency of Birmingham Ladywood had higher unemployment rates in all of Britain.

-Workless claimants who were registered jobseekers were, in November 2012, higher than the national average of 3.8%, standing at 8.1% of the local population.
+As of November 2012, unemployed social security claimants who were registered jobseekers were higher than the national average of 3.8%, standing at 8.1% of the local population.
 Based on a statistical compilation by The Guardian, this also exceeded the regional average of 4.7% of those of working age in receipt of this benefit, which is seen as the lower gauge of the breadth of unemployment.

 Boundaries

-West Bromwich West is one of four constituencies covering the Metropolitan Borough of Sandwell, covering its west and north-west.
-Its main settlements are the towns of Tipton and Wednesbury, alongside the villages or suburbs of Great Bridge, Princes End and Tividale.
+West Bromwich West was one of four constituencies covering the Metropolitan Borough of Sandwell, covering its west and north-west.
+Its main settlements were the towns of Tipton and Wednesbury, alongside the villages or suburbs of Great Bridge, Princes End and Tividale.